RuneBlaze/internode/README.md

 internode
 ==================

-Fast implementation of ASTRID(USTAR/FastME)-like methods, alpha quality.
+Fast implementation of ASTRID-like methods.
+Currently this tool hosts two types of analysis:

+ - ASTRID (also known as USTAR/FastME)
+ - Weighted ASTRID by support (wASTRID-s)

 ## Installation